AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 * Severely affect performance if the query has to access multiple nested (referenced) Content Fragments to retrieve the required content.

-## Data Modeling for AEM Headless {#data-modeling-for-aem-headless}
+## Content Modeling for AEM Headless {#content-modeling-for-aem-headless}

-Data Modeling is a set of established techniques, often used when developed relationship databases, so what does it mean for AEM Headless?
+Data Modeling is a set of established techniques, often used when developed relationship databases, so what does Content Modeling mean for AEM Headless?

 ### Why? {#why}